Who's in and who's out at the World Cup in Russia | Taiwan News

 GROUP G

-Belgium and England play each other Thursday to determine which team wins the group and which finishes second.
-Tunisia and Panama are out of contention.
+Belgium and England meet in Thursday's late pairings to determine which team wins the group and which finishes second.
+Tunisia and Panama play the other late game but are out of contention.

 GROUP H

 Japan and Senegal lead the group with four points apiece.
 Colombia has three and would advance if it beats Senegal, and both could go through with a draw if Japan loses.
-Poland is eliminated.
+Poland is out of contention.

 More AP World Cup coverage: https://apnews.com/tag/WorldCup .